 The information and statistics set out in this section and other sections of this document were extracted from the report prepared by CIC, which was commissioned by us, and from various official government publications and other publicly available publications.
-The information from official government sources have not been independently verified by us, the Sole Sponsor, the [REDACTED], the [REDACTED], the [REDACTED], the [REDACTED], the [REDACTED] and the [REDACTED] or any other party (other than CIC) involved in the [REDACTED] and no representation is given as to their accuracy or completeness.
+The information from public official documents or statements has not been independently verified by us or any of the Relevant Persons ([REDACTED]) (other than CIC) and no representation is given as to their accuracy or completeness.